 If necessary, both Council officers and Police Scotland have enforcement powers to require you to close.
 This could then be escalated to a prosecution report, and a subsequent Premises Licence review.

-You can find guidance for the tourism and hospitality sector during COVID-19 on the Scottish Government website.
+You can find COVID-19 guidance for the tourism and hospitality sector on the Scottish Government website.